Filling the house with the smell of freshly baking waffles is a sure-fire way of getting everyone up and out of bed.

-Make sure you use the right utensils for removing baked waffles from your unit.
-For your own safety, use a spatula made of plastic, rubber, or silicone.
+Make sure you use the right utensil for removing baked waffles from the unit.
+Utensils such as a spatula made of plastic, rubber, or silicone.
 Instead of metal which could damage the iron plates surface by scratching.

-Also, keep your waffle maker closed when it’s not in use so as to keep your commercial kitchen safe for everyone.
+Also, keep the waffle maker closed when it’s not in use.
+So as to keep your commercial kitchen safe for everyone.

 Frequently Asked Questions

 Belgian waffles are usually much thicker and fluffier than standard American ones.
-This is a result of the lighter batter mix that’s used and the occasional addition of egg whites.You’ll probably notice a difference in size too–Belgian waffles tend to be larger.
+This occurs when a lighter batter mix is used and sometimes egg whites are added.You will probably notice a difference in size too; Belgian ones tend to be larger.

 If you prefer a more typical waffle, more like the ones that Grandma used to make, just make more!

-We find that a flip waffle maker will help you distribute your batter mix evenly.
-If you prefer a standard waffle maker, then try pouring your batter with a bottle.
-That way, you can more accurately fill the machine’s waffle grid.
+We find that a flip waffle maker will help more to evenly distribute the batter mix.
+If you prefer a standard waffle maker, then instead of spooning the mixture in, try using a squeezy bottle.
+You know, the type that roadside cafes put their ketchup in.

 It is a really good idea to make a large batch of waffles in advance, particularly if you know you are going to feed a crowd.

-Simply pop them in the freezer and, when you need them, they’ll be ready after just a few minutes in the toaster will have them piping hot and tasting as if they’re freshly baked.
+Then pop them in the freezer and when you need them, a couple of minutes in the toaster will have them piping hot and tasting as if they’re freshly baked.

-Most of the machines referenced in this article have a light to indicate when your cooking time is up.
-Determining your ideal cooking time is really just a matter of trial and error once you first get your machine.
+Most of the machines in our review have a light to indicate when the cooking time is up.

-It depends on what’s in its manual.
+It depends on what’s in the manual.
 Some waffle makers require you to use cooking spray to prevent sticking.
-However, most of those makers are older models made several years ago.
-Newer models rarely call for spraying since their plates are non-stick that may require little greasing.
+Most of such waffle makers are older models made several years ago.
+Newer models rarely allow such as the plates are non-stick that may require little greasing.
 Which is present in the batter mix or applied directly to the plate.

 Greasing your waffle maker’s plates helps to ensure your waffles bake evenly.

-You’ll need a silicon basting brush and cup of melted butter or olive oil.
-Dip the brush into the container of melted butter or oil and then mop the plates until all of their nooks and crannies are covered with grease.
-Applying grease in such a manner will prevent the deterioration of the waffle maker’s non-stick plates.
+What you’ll need is a silicon basting brush and cup of melted butter or olive oil.
+Dip the brush into the container of melted butter or oil and then mop the plates.
+Mop it till all nooks and crannies is covered in grease.
+Applying grease in such a manner will prevent deterioration of the waffle maker’s non-stick plates.

 Note: The silicon basting brush is the best tool to use due to its many bristles.
-You will be able to cover the plates more quickly and effectively than if you use other kitchen utensils.
+You will be able to cover the whole plates effectively and in a shorter time compared to most kitchen utensils.

-This issue stems from your batter.
+This issue stems from the batter.
 If you’re added only or more butter milk than milk, then your waffles could end up being chewy.
 Why?
-Butter milk has more fat in it, so it makes your batter heavy–too heavy for your waffles to turn out crispy.
-The best way to make your waffles crisper is by adding a moderate amount of low fat milk.
+Butter milk has more fat in it, so the batter is going heavy.
+Too heavy for the waffles to turn out crispy.
+The best way to make your waffles crisper is by adding enough (low fat) milk.

-Both are great for making waffles, but if you want crispy waffles you should opt for vegetable oil.
-On the other hand, butter will make your waffles tastier, but it makes it chewy.
+Both are great for making waffles.
+But if you want your waffles to be crisper, then vegetable oil should be considered.
+Butter on the hand will make your waffles tastier, but it makes it chewy.
 You just have to find the right balance.

-There are various reasons your waffles split as you flip open your machine’s lid:
+There are various reasons your waffles split up usually as you flip the lid open:

-This usually occurs after extensive use of a defective waffle maker.
-Maybe the non-stick property of your plates is deteriorating.
-Whatever the case, you need to use cooking spray to prevent sticking.
-If your batter is oil-free, then you should apply oil to the machine’s plates.
+This usually occurs after extensive use of a probably defective waffle maker.
+The non-stick property of the plates may be deteriorating.
+What you need to do is mildly use cooking spray to prevent sticking.
+If your batter is oil free, then you should apply oil onto the plates.

-Flipping up the product’s lid can cause your waffles to tear.
-Instead of being hasty, wait patiently until they’re done baking.
-Use the waffle maker’s “done” indicator to gauge whether they’re ready to be removed.
-If your waffle maker doesn’t have one, then wait for at least three minutes or till the steam ceases.
+Flipping up the lid can cause the waffles to tear up.
+What you need to do is wait patiently until it’s done baking.
+How?
+Use the waffle maker’s doneness indicator.
+If your waffle maker doesn’t have one, then wait for 3 minutes or till steam ceases.